geekboxzone/mmallow_docs_source.android.com/src/faqs.md

 The function of the Android Compatibility Program is to define a baseline implementation of Android that is compatible with third-party apps written by developers.
-Devices that are "Android compatible" may participate in the Android ecosystem, including Android Market; devices that don't meet the compatibility requirements exist outside that ecosystem.
+Devices that are "Android compatible" may participate in the Android ecosystem, including Google Play; devices that don't meet the compatibility requirements exist outside that ecosystem.

 In other words, the Android Compatibility Program is how we separate